Briscola: Briškula

 In Slovenia, Croatia and Montenegro, the briscola game is called briškula and it is played predominantly in the coastal region.
-The game is played with Triestine cards in the normal Italian fashion though there is also a popular variation called briškula Dalmatian style or dupla briškula (double briškula).
+The game is played with Triestine cards in the normal Italian fashion.
+There is also a popular variation called briškula Dalmatian style or dupla briškula (double briškula).
 This variation is exactly the same as the regular Italian game except that each player plays two cards separately during the course of a trick.
 This variation is used when the game is played by two players, where four cards are dealt to both players and then the player to the right of the dealer leads the first hand (or trick) by playing one card face up on the playing surface.
 Each player subsequently plays a card in turn, until both have used two cards.
 The winner of that trick is determined by the normal rules of briscola.
 When played in couples, briškula uses regular rules, where all players are dealt three cards, and play one card per hand each.